fcntes/IndoorDepth/README.md

 #### Installation

-Install pytorch first by running
+Assuming a fresh Anaconda distribution (with python 3.6), you can Install pytorch first by running

 ```bash
 conda install pytorch=1.5.1 torchvision=0.6.1  cudatoolkit=10.1 -c pytorch